unisi-tech/unisi/docs/voicecom.md

 │                         ANY MODE                                │
 │   Words: root / reset / select / cancel / screen / menu / stop  │
 │   → always intercepted BEFORE the mode handler                  │
-└────────────────────────────┬────────────────────────────────────┘
+│   (synonyms select/cancel/menu only in the non-strict modes —   │
+│   see the note below the table)                                 │ └────────────────────────────┬────────────────────────────────────┘
                              │
               ┌──────────────▼──────────────┐